swifty-labs/SLEssentials/README.md

 ## tvOS

-tvOS is a module that includes Extensions, NibHelper and TextTapManager subspecs.
+tvOS is a module where all modules are included except KeyboardContentManager and AuthenticationManager

+Podfile:

 ```ruby
 platform :tvos, '15.0'